 - 3/4 cup granulated sugar

 - 3 ounces white chocolate (from a baking bar)

 - 1 box white chocolate instant pudding about 3.4 ounces

 - 2 1/2 cups flour

-- 36 Candy Cane Hershey’s Kisses — unwrapped
+- 36 Candy Cane Hershey’s Kisses unwrapped

-- Additional sugar for rolling — if desired
+- Additional sugar for rolling if desired

 - Place about ½ cup sugar in a small bowl for rolling, if desired.
 (Cookies will be a little crunchy on the outside with the sugar, if you use it.)